tytydraco/yessleep/out/I_keep_finding_duplicates_of_things_in_my_apartment_.md

 This is going to sound completely insane.
 I’ve been sitting on my phone for the past few hours trying to decide if I should even share this.
-The idea of it is so absurd I can barely wrap my head around it.
+The idea of it is so absurd, I can barely wrap my head around it.
 But, if anything, I need to have some record of this experience if things take a turn for the worst.

 And they’re starting to look pretty bad.

 It all started about a month ago.
 For some context, I live with my roommate in a small flat in Washington D.C.
 I’m not home a whole lot because my job requires me to work upwards of 70 hours a week.

 I came home one night after a harrowing day of work.
-It was pretty late and (I thought) my roommate was already in bed.
+It was pretty late and (I thought) my roommate was already asleep.
 I was fully prepared to do my nightly routine and hop right into bed.

 I unlocked the door to my apartment, set my keys on the kitchen counter and opened the fridge to scarf down some leftovers from the day prior.
 I turned my back from the kitchen counter for not even a minute as I rummaged through the fridge, scouring each shelf for my Tupperware container of taco meat.
 Upon finally finding it, I turned back around to head towards the microwave and heat it up.